zenorocha/wedocs/intro/using-the-dashboard.md

 <!-- <article id="9-download-the-hosting-boilerplate"> -->

-## 9. Download the hosting boilerplate and create a GitHub Repository
+## 8. Fork the boilerplate

 In order to facilitate your work, WeDeploy provide many boilerplates to help you to deploy many types of applications.
-In this example download the [Static Host Boilerplate](https://github.com/wedeploy/boilerplate-hosting).
+In this example [Fork the Static Host Boilerplate](https://github.com/wedeploy/boilerplate-hosting/fork).

 <!-- </article> -->